BontaVlad/BontaVlad.github.io/resume.md

 * ####Moody365
 > Social media application with the mission of providing it's users with a day
 > by day snapshot of photos, interactions, activities made.
-> Was involved in the project from the begining, responsible(with another coleague)
+> Was involved in the project from the beginning, responsible(with another colleague)
-> for backend work, front-end work, arhitecture.
+> for back end work, front-end work, architecture.
 <br/>
 > **Worked with: Agile, Django, All-Auth, Rest-framework, Redis, AngularJs**